Scotland Rugby Player Patrick Dewhirst Goes On Sex Offenders’ Registry For Five Years

 A Scotland rugby player may have ended his career before it got started as he is now on the sex offenders’ registry in the United Kingdom for the next five years.

 Patrick Dewhirst, 21, admitted to filming a woman without her knowledge while the two had intercourse in an Edinburgh hotel room, reports Express.
-The fly half, known as Paddy, then posted the video which included sexual images in a WhatsApp group containing 28 members of the Scotland rugby squad.
+The fly half, known as Paddy, then posted the video, which included sexual images, in a WhatsApp group containing 28 members of the Scotland rugby squad.

 Dewhirst’s victim, whose name isn’t being used for legal reasons, was embarrassed by this action the day before the rugby team left for France to compete in the 2018 World Rugby Under-20 Championship.